 If we are unable to satisfy the NASD's listing maintenance requirements, our securities may be delisted from the Nasdaq SmallCap Market.
 In such event, trading, if any, in our securities would thereafter be conducted in the over-the-counter market in the Pink Sheets(R), a quotation medium operated by the National Quotation Bureau, LLC, or on the NASD's OTC Bulletin Board(R).
-Consequently, the liquidity of our securities could be impaired, not only in the number of securities which could be bought and sold, but also through delays in the timing of the transactions, reduction in securities analysts' and the news media's coverage of us, and lower prices for our securities than might otherwise be attained.
+Consequently, the liquidity of our securities could be impaired, not only in the number of securities which could be bought and sold, but also through delays in the timing of the transactions, reduction in securities than might otherwise be attained.